Kenneth-Rakentine/Ghost-Hunter-Game/README.md

 # Ghost Hunter
 A Duck Hunt-style first-person shooter with ghosts that takes place in a graveyard throughout 3 levels + a Boss Level.

-Point-and-click to fire at the ghost's heads and earn +5 points per target. .Earn 50 points and you reach the High Score to win the game.
+Point-and-click to fire at the ghost's heads and earn +5 points per target.
+Earn 50 points and you reach the High Score to win the game

 #### Screenshots